Am1n3e/INF8007-web-scraper/README.md

 ## Installation

-This code have been tested with `python 3.7`, but should work with any python verion 3.3+
+This code has been tested with `python 3.7`, but should work with any python version 3.3+

 1- Create a virtual environment
 ```sh